Kansas City Qui Tam Lawyer

-Qui tam lawsuits are a type of civil claim where an informant comes forward under the False Claims Act, a law that rewards informants if the information they provide recovers money for the government.
-Billions of dollars have been recovered since the whistleblower act has been put into place.
+Are a type of civil claim where an informant comes forward under the False Claims Act, a law that rewards informants if the information they provide recovers money for the government.

 Any claim that alleges fraud against the United States government.
 The False Claims Act provides job security and protection for whistleblowers.
 Under the Act a private citizen may sue an individual or a business that is defrauding the government.
 The lawsuit is filed “under seal”- this means is that only the government will know about the lawsuit that is being filed to give time for them to investigate.